Cyclic sieving phenomena for trees and tree-rooted maps: Trees with given vertex degrees under -rotation

 We begin with $e=0$.
 Clearly, all trees in $\T_\de (\bn)$ are invariant under $R_\de ^0=\text{id}$.
 By~\eqref{eq:Tdelta(n,d)} we know the cardinality of~$\T_\de (\bn)$, which agrees with the value of the right-hand side of~\eqref{eq:15} at $q=1$.

 We now assume $0<e<\de n_\de$, with $e$ a divisor of $\de n_\de$.
-We rely in what follows on Proposition~\ref{prop:RRR}, which relates the rotations $R_\de$ and $R$.
-Recall in particular that the only possible values of $e$ are $e= \de n_\de/2$, with $n$ odd (corresponding to $f=n$ in Proposition~\ref{prop:RRR}) and those such that $\de n_\de/e$ divides $n$ (corresponding to even values of $f$).
-We also use Proposition~\ref{prop:structure}, as usual, to characterize trees fixed by a given power of $R$.
+We rely in what follows on Proposition~\ref{prop:RRR}, which relates the rotations~$R_\de$ and~$R$.
+Recall in particular that the only possible values of~$e$ are $e= \de n_\de/2$, with $n$ odd (corresponding to $f=n$ in Proposition~\ref{prop:RRR}) and those for which $\de n_\de/e$ divides~$n$ (corresponding to even values of~$f$).
+We also use Proposition~\ref{prop:structure}, as usual, to characterise trees fixed by a given power of~$R$.

-If $e=\de n_\de/2$, with $n+1$ and $\de n_\de$ even, Proposition~\ref{prop:RRR} tells us that we just need to count trees of $\T_\de(\bn)$ fixed by $R^{n}$.
-By Proposition~\ref{prop:structure}, the map $\Phi$ sends them bijectively to trees rooted at a corner of degree $\de$, having a total of $1+ \frac {n+1} 2$ nodes, among which \begin{itemize} \item $\frac {n_i} 2$ nodes of degree $i$, for $i\ge 2$, \item $1+\frac {n_1} 2$ leaves, one of which is marked, and is not the root node. \end{itemize} The latter condition indicates that the case $\delta=1$ has to be studied separately.
+If $e=\de n_\de/2$, with $n+1$ and $\de n_\de$ even, Proposition~\ref{prop:RRR} tells us that we just need to count trees of $\T_\de(\bn)$ fixed by~$R^{n}$.
+By Proposition~\ref{prop:structure}, the map $\Phi$ sends them bijectively to trees rooted at a corner of degree~$\de$, having a total of $1+ \frac {n+1} 2$ nodes, among which \begin{itemize} \item $\frac {n_i} 2$ nodes of degree~$i$, for $i\ge 2$, \item $1+\frac {n_1} 2$ leaves, one of which is marked, and is not the root node. \end{itemize} The latter condition indicates that the case $\delta=1$ has to be studied separately.
 Note that each $n_i$ must be even.

 Assume first that $\de \ge 2$.
 By~\eqref{eq:Tdelta(n,d)} with $n$ replaced by $\frac {n+1} {2}$, $n_1$ replaced by $\frac {n_1} {2}+1$, and~$n_i$ replaced by~$\frac {n_i} {2}$ for $i\ge2$, the number of such trees is